auchri/github_auto_closer/README.md

 ## Building

-Navigate to the directory containing the project files and execute `mvn install`.
+Navigate to the directory containing the project files and execute `mvn clean compile assembly:single`.